Donate Miles to Charities

 Donate your HawaiianMiles to any participating charity and you’ll receive a confirmation email for your donation once the process has been completed.
 At the end of the year, Hawaiian Airlines will match up to a half-million miles to each participating charity.
 Your donation of miles supports these non-profit organizations in fulfilling their services to Hawaiian communities.
 Mahalo for your support!

 Dedicated to eliminating cancer as a major health problem.

 American Cancer Society Hawaii Pacific saves lives from cancer by: 1) Helping people stay well by educating them on steps they can take to prevent cancer and find it early; 2) Helping people get well by providing accurate and timely informational, emotional and practical support services; 3) Funding cancer research to further understand its causes, determine how best to prevent it, and discover new ways to cure it; and 4) Fighting back by encouraging federal and state lawmakers to fight cancer by continuing government funding of cancer research, creating smoke free communities and improving access to affordable, quality health care.

 Dedicated to preventing and alleviating human suffering.

 The Hawaii State Chapter of the American Red Cross is a nonprofit organization dedicated to preventing and alleviating human suffering.
 The Red Cross helps people recover from disasters, teaches people how to save lives through first aid, CPR and other training, and provides emergency communication between Armed Forces service members and their families.
-The Hawaii Red Cross responds to an average of 140 disasters a year (one every 2-3 days).
+The Hawaii Red Cross responds to disasters every 4 days throughout our state.
 The Red Cross is not a government agency and relies solely on the aloha spirit of giving from people and corporations in Hawaii to provide critical services.

 Big Brothers Big Sisters Hawaii